shevron/zend-codetracing-html/README.md

 *Packaging*:

-- Split single file into multiple class files and provide a PEAR package
+- Provide as a PEAR package